airbusgeo/geocube-ingester/docs/user-guide/catalog.md

 - [OneAtlas](#oneatlas): PHR & SPOT scenes
 - [Creodias](#creodias), [GCS or AWS](#object-storage) and : for retrieving the Sentinel-1 annotations

 ## Sentinel constellations
 ### Copernicus

 Copernicus can be used to list the Sentinel products.
 It does not require authentication.

+Use the `--copernicus-catalog` flag to enable this catalogue.

 For more information see: [Copernicus OpenSearch API Documentation](https://documentation.dataspace.copernicus.eu/APIs/OpenSearch.html)  [Copernicus ODATA API Documentation](https://documentation.dataspace.copernicus.eu/APIs/OData.html)

 ### Creodias

 No authentication required.

+Use the `--creodias-catalog` flag to enable this catalogue.

 NB: Creodias is usually more reliable than Copernicus, but Sentinel-1 catalogue returns less information than the Copernicus' one.